scrosseye/TAADA/README.md

    c.
 The Grapheme‑Phoneme Complexity dictionary reported in Berndt et al. (1987).
 There are eight dictionaries, four for consonants and four for values with enumerations from 1 to four characters (here as cons_cond_prob_berndt_no_except_one_char.csv which is for one character consonant values)

 3. The script to calculate Conditional probability for individual words.
-It is the zip file cp_code.zip and was written by Joon Suh Choi
+It is the zip file cp_code.zip and was written by Joon Suh Choi.

 4. Script to calculate mean scores for all TAADA variables for a corpus of texts.
 This requires the following